 Is Firefox safe?

 Firefox blocks known third-party trackers, social media trackers, crypto miners, and finger printers from collecting your data.
+Firefox is a secure browser that has privacy options, though not at many as Brave.

 Is Firefox Chromium-based?